Initialize JavaScript (Node) SDK

 Source files

-The source code files containing the implementation for the JavaScript SDK are in the javascript-sdk repository on GitHub.
+The source code files containing the implementation for the JavaScript (Node) SDK are available on GitHub.